haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/new_component_declaration.md

 If the custom component you create is a [basic UI component]({{ page.baseurl }}/ui_comp_guide/bk-ui_comps.html#general-structure) (like Form or Listing), you need to take the following steps to declare it:

-1. Specify the XML file with its configuration it in the page layout file in your module, as described in the [About XML сonfiguration of UI сomponents]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html#about-the-layout-configuration-file-and-ui-component-declaration) topic.
+1. Specify the XML file with its configuration it in the page layout file in your module, as described in the [关于UIcomponents的XML配置]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_xmldeclaration_concept.html#about-the-layout-configuration-file-and-ui-component-declaration) topic.
 2. Declare the component in a separate `.xml` file using the `<container>`或`<component>` as parent node.

 ## Declare a custom secondary component